Why You Need to Go “All In” with Analytics

 Unfortunately, there’s rarely a clear-cut answer.
 There are simply too many variables at play to be able to reasonably predict just how much of an improvement advanced analytics will make for a given company’s business performance.
 Not only that, but those variables go way beyond the “standard” variables—like investment or vendor choice—that we consider when talking about analytics.

-You can see what I mean by listening to a recent webinar we hosted with Aberdeen Group, or by reading through their embedded analytics report.
+You can see what I mean by listening to a recent webinar we hosted with Aberdeen Group.
 At one point during the webinar, Mike Lock, SVP of Research, walked us through a chart that showed that companies who were considered “laggards” in their analytics efforts actually reported a 2% drop in customers after introducing analytics, while high achievers reported a 27% increase.
 For me, this is representative of a little-known variable: the degree to which a company goes “all in” with analytics.

 Why go “all in” with analytics?